-Sorry to be blunt, but there’s no getting around it — writing takes time.
+Sorry to be blunt, but there’s no getting around it — writing, especially academic writing, takes time.

 I say this as the classic procrastinator type, who likes to see just how late I can leave something before the panic sets in, and then prove how fast I can churn out some words.
 This is not an advisable strategy if you want to get your grant funded or your thesis passed without revisions.
-Yet I see it happen so often.
+Yet I see it happen so often with my academic writing clients.

 As they say, the first step is admitting you have a problem.